 Words of welcome

-Başak Çalı is Professor of International Law at the Hertie School of Governance and Director of the Center for Global Public Law at Koç University, Istanbul.
+Başak Çalı is Professor of International Law at the Hertie School and Director of the Center for Global Public Law at Koç University, Istanbul.
 Her research interests are international law, human rights law, and the prospects of global public law in a multi-level legal order.